Duke Energy turns to insider to succeed CEO Rogers

 Under a new three-year employment contract, Good will earn a base salary of $1.2 million, with additional bonus targets that could increase her compensation to about $8.1 million a year, according to a regulatory filing.

-Shares of Duke closed at $68.23, up 58 cents in New York Stock Exchange trading.
+Shares of Duke rose 50 cents to $68.15 in midday New York Stock Exchange trading.